grafana/grafana-infinity-datasource/docs/sources/references/transformations.md

 # Transformations

-Server side transformations are introduced in Infinity 2.0.
+Server-side transformations are introduced in Infinity 2.0.
 You can perform basic data manipulation in the server side.

-To perform server side transformations, you need to add a query type of **transformations**.
+To perform server-side transformations, you need to add a query type of **transformations**.
 Once this added, **this will perform server side transformation over all the previous infinity queries with backend parser**.

-> **Warning**: Infinity Transformations/Server side transformations, are not available neither for non infinity datasources nor infinity queries with non-backend parsers.
+> **Warning**: Infinity Transformations/Server-side transformations are available only for Infinity data sources or Infinity queries with backend parsers.

 ## Example